 Tool #7 – Grammarly

 I’m not a native English speaker.
-It’s my second language, and it’s natural that I’ll make grammar mistakes there and there.
+It’s my second language, and it’s natural that I’ll make grammar mistakes here and there.
 To try and avoid mistakes as much as possible, I use Grammarly which is a free grammar checker.
 This tool is great for blog post writing and even social media.
 Sometimes I don’t know how to correctly spell a word or I simply am in hurry, Grammarly shows me if there is a mistake and gives me the best solutions and fixes.
 Seriously, it’s a fantastic tool.
 Plus, it’s free!
+Of course, you can upgrade to a paid version as well if you want more features.

 These are the main tools I use to maintain this blog and make the word go across about it.
 There are more apps/tools that I use but they aren’t as important as these.
 You can seriously work it off by only having these 7 tools.